SpecFlowOSS/SpecFlowWiki/Setup-SpecFlow-Projects.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Setup-SpecFlow-Projects]].
+We use the GitHub wiki for authoring the documentation pages._

 The SpecFlow tests are usually placed into one or more separate project in the solution: the "SpecFlow Projects".

 The [[quick introduction guide|http://go.specflow.org/getting-started]] on our website provides a basic introduction to SpecFlow.
 This page contains a detailed description of the possibilities.